a47ae/cat-web-service-client/readme.md

 # CAT WebService Client
-This is a PHP Client for The CAT WebService.
+This is a PHP Client for the CAT WebService.

 It implements all available methods that the WebService exposes.

 ## Usage

-Run `composer require a47ae/cat-web-service-client` and include the generated autoloader in your file.
+Add `https://github.com/a47ae/cat-web-service-client` as a repository to your `composer.json` or simply download the files.

 Then create an instance of the client
 ```php